jansson-daniel/Game/README.md

     NPM
     ES6

-Setup:
+Installation:
-1. npm install
+ - npm install
-2. npm run start
+ - npm run start
-3. Runs on port: 8080
+ - Runs on port: 8080

+Instructions:
+  Click button to play.
+Three different outcomes: no-win, small-win and big-win.
+  If small-win or big-win, bonus spin might occur if you are lucky.